godaddy/gasket/packages/gasket-preset-nextjs/generator/README.md

 ## Overview

-This application is built with [Gasket](https://gasket.dev/) and [Next.js](https://nextjs.org/).
-This application utilizes [EcmaScript Modules] and requires Node.js v20 or higher.
+This application is built with [Gasket] and [Next.js] utilizing [EcmaScript Modules] and requires Node.js v20 or higher.

 ## Getting Started